jupyter/nbgrader/paper/paper.md

 environments exist, including Mathematica [@mathematica], Maple [@maple], MATLAB [@matlab], Sage [@sage] and IPython [@PerezGranger2007].

-In recent years, the IPython project introduced the *Jupyter notebook* [@kluyver2016jupyter], an interface that is conducive to interactive and literate computing, where programmers can interleave prose with code, figures, and other media.
-The Jupyter notebook is ideal for educators because it allows them to create assignments which include instructions along with code or Markdown cells, in which students can provide solutions to exercises.
+In recent years, the IPython project introduced the *Jupyter Notebook* [@kluyver2016jupyter], an interface that is conducive to interactive and literate computing, where programmers can interleave prose with code, equations, figures, and other media.
+The Jupyter Notebook is ideal for educators because it allows them to create assignments which include instructions along with code or Markdown cells, in which students can provide solutions to exercises.
 Students can, for example, write code both to compute and visualize a particular result.
 Because the notebook is interactive, students can iterate on a coding problem without needing to switch back and forth between a command line and a text editor, and they can rapidly see results alongside the code which produced them.

-Instructors in many fields have begun using the Jupyter notebook as a teaching platform.
+Instructors in many fields have begun using the Jupyter Notebook as a teaching platform.
 The notebook has appeared in over 100 classes [@Hamrick2016;
 @Castano_Jupyter_Map; @Castano_Jupyter_Map_Dataset] on subjects including
 geology, mathematics, mechanical engineering, data science, chemical